BookStackApp/website/content/docs/admin/filesystem-permissions.md

 # Set the bookstack folders and files to be owned by the user barry and have the group www-data
 sudo chown -R barry:www-data /var/www/bookstack

-# Set all bookstack files and folders to be readable, writeable & executable by the user (barry) and
+# Set all bookstack files and folders to be readable, writable & executable by the user (barry) and
 # readable & executable by the group and everyone else
 sudo chmod -R 755 /var/www/bookstack